rooberrydev/rooberrydev/README.md

 🇮🇳 Open to relocating to bangalore if the right opportunity comes up

-🎸 Outside of tech I'm a funk guitarist, songwriter and disco/house/dnb/ukg music producer
+🎸 Outside of tech I'm a funk guitarist, songwriter and disco/house/dnb/ukg music producer/DJ

 ## Tech I work with:
 <p>